IUREDCap/redcap-etl/docs/DeveloperGuide.md

 In the configuration project (created from the VisitsConfig.REDCap.xml file):

-1. Set the log project api token in the Admin form of the existing record to the token that you got for the log project (created using file VisitsLog.REDCap.xml).
+1. Set the log project API token in the Admin form of the existing record to the token that you got for the log project (created using file VisitsLog.REDCap.xml).